TIGER-AI-Lab/MAmmoTH2/README.md

 </div>
 </p>

-## WEBINSTRUCT
+## WebInstruct
-Reasoning is crucial for problem-solving and advancing knowledge.
-While large language models (LLMs) have made strides in natural language processing (NLP), their ability in complex reasoning tasks remains limited.
-Efforts to enhance LLMs' reasoning include continued training on filtered documents and instruction tuning with supervised fine-tuning loss.
-However, datasets for instruction tuning are often limited and biased, prompting a need for scalable and diverse instruction data.

-To address this, we propose discovering instruction data from the web.
+We propose discovering instruction data from the web.
 We argue that vast amounts of high-quality instruction data exist in the web corpus, spanning various domains like math and science.
 Our three-step pipeline involves recalling documents from Common Crawl, extracting Q-A pairs, and refining them for quality.
 This approach yields 10 million instruction-response pairs, offering a scalable alternative to existing datasets.

-Validating our dataset's effectiveness, we trained models on various base models, significantly outperforming them on seven reasoning benchmarks.
-Further tuning on open-source instruction datasets enhances performance, showcasing strong generalization abilities.
-Our approach demonstrates cost-effectiveness compared to human-annotated datasets, offering promising results for future instruction tuning studies.
+We name our curated dataset as WebInstruct.

 <p align="center">